Italy visa refusal 2026: reasons, appeal, court — a real success story

 4

-Psychologist: "intention to circumvent the law"
+Psychologist: "intent to circumvent the law"

 5